 The look.
 The feel.
 The vibe.
 Bon Paul & Sharky’s Hostel has gone all-in on making sure you have a memorable experience at the coolest hostel in town.
 That’s why it’s our best overall hostel in Asheville.

 As a traditional hostel, it offers great prices for a variety of sleeping situations.
-There’s no need to cram blankets and towels into your backpack because Bon Paul provides ‘em.
-Communal spaces like the porches, living room, and kitchen help get the conversation started with other guests.
-So, you can cook a meal and then enjoy the company of other travelers doing the same thing after a day exploring the area.
+There’s no need to cram blankets and towels into your backpack because Bon Paul provides ‘em alongside their comfortable beds.
+Communal spaces like the porches, living room and kitchen help get the conversation started with other guests.
+You can cook a meal and then enjoy the company of other travelers doing the same thing after a day exploring the area.

 Why you’ll love this hostel:

 - Book exchange

 Situated in the West Asheville neighborhood, it’s a short walk from some cool places to eat, drink, and be merry.
 It’s a bit further to get to Downtown Asheville or other popular places to visit, like The Biltmore, but staff will help you figure out the ART bus system.
 If you’ve driven to the area, parking is free which is pretty sweet.

 Bon Paul & Sharky’s is a place created for travelers, by travelers.
 That’s why it tops our list of Asheville hostels.
 It’s super easy to meet others, to share a story, and make new friends.
 Even the staff are seasoned travelers who are looking to help others on their journey.
 When you see a hostel book exchange, it’s a sign that fellow travelers have been coming here for a long time, will continue to come, and will support the traveling lifestyle.

 2. Best Hostel with Private Rooms – Asheville Hostel & Guest House